The PDMM are formally in charge of registering temporary protection beneficiaries.

-According to another stakeholder, the following cities were closed to all non-Syrians and Syrians (except vulnerable cases) in early 2020: Istanbul, Edirne, Tekirdag, Kirklareli, Kocaeli, Canakkale, Bursa, Balikesir, Izmir, Aydin, Mugla, Antalya, Hatay and Yalova.
-However, the list changes according to capacity and if there is a health or education emergency, both group of protection holders can be directed to other cities.
-Istanbul is reportedly closed to registration of both non-Syrians and Syrians except for justified reasons such as education, health or employment.
-However, Istanbul PDMM is reportedly not accepting registrations due to educational needs as it would mean registering the whole family which leads to an increase in numbers.
+However, the list changes according to capacity and if there is a health or education emergency, both groups of protection holders can be directed to other cities. İstanbul is reportedly closed to registration of both non-Syrians and Syrians except for justified reasons such as education, health or employment.
+However, İstanbul PDMM is reportedly not accepting registrations due to educational needs as it would mean registering the whole family which leads to an increase in numbers.

-As described in Registration of the asylum application, PDMM suspended its activities and limited access to its offices from March to June in 2020 as a result of COVID-19.
+As described in Registration of the asylum application, PDMM suspended its activities and limited access to its offices from March to June in 2020 because of COVID-19.
 This hampered access to the Temporary Protection procedure and created additional delay.
 In the Central Anatolian region, following time periods for a registration appointment for temporary protection applicants were reported in 2020:

 |Registration of Temporary Protection Applicants|

 |1 month||Ankara, Balıkesir, Isparta, Konya, Manisa and Osmaniye|